terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 Adding entry points
 ===================
 In order to call our application directly, we need to add the :file:`__main__.py` file to the package.
-We could add all manner of entry points here for different operations we want our application to perform.
-For now, we can just inherit from the default ARMI entry points by adding the following code:
+We could add all manner of :py:mod:`entry points <armi.cli.entryPoint`> here for different operations we want our application to perform.
+For now, we can just inherit from the default ARMI entry points (including ``run``) by adding the following code:

 .. code-block:: python
     :caption: ``myapp/__main__.py``